kyma-project/test-infra/development/image-builder/README.md

 Currently, image-builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to the [`sign`](./sign) package, and its code.

+## Named Tags

+image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
+You can use `-tag name=value` to pass the name for the tag.

+If the name is not provided, it is evaluated from the value:
+ - if the value is a string, it is used as a name directly.
+For example,`-tag latest` is equal to `-tag latest=latest`
+ - if the value is go-template, it will be converted to a valid name.
+For example, `-tag v{{ .ShortSHA }}-{{ .Date }}` is equal to `-tag vShortSHA-Date=v{{ .ShortSHA }}-{{ .Date }}`

 ## Usage

 ```